-A group of 469 men and women were studied between the years 1980 and 2001.
-Each member detailed the frequency of participation in six brain stimulating hobbies; reading, writing for pleasure, doing crosswords, playing musical instruments, taking part in group discussions and playing board games and 11 physical activities including: ballroom dancing, team sports, swimming and bicycling.
+In the study, a group of 469 men and women were studied between the years 1980 and 2001.
+Each member of the group gave details about how often they participated in six brain stimulating hobbies; reading, writing for pleasure, doing crosswords, playing musical instruments, taking part in group discussions and playing board games and 11 physical activities including: ballroom dancing, team sports, swimming and bicycling.